facebook/watchman/README.markdown

  * **recommended for advanced users**: a clock id of the form `c:123:234`

 The first and most obvious is passing a unix timestamp.
-Watchman records the observed time that files change and allows you to find file that have changed since that time.
+Watchman records the observed time that files change and allows you to find files that have changed since that time.
 Using a timestamp is prone to race conditions in understanding the complete state of the file tree.